New South Wales

 - The Respondent fails to pay the whole or part of the amount due and it is less than 20 business days since the due date for payment has past

-- The Respondent fails to issue a payment schedule and it is less than 10 business days since the end of the 5 business days of the 17(2) notice
+- The Respondent fails to issue a payment schedule and it is less than 10 business days since the end of the five business days of the 17(2) notice

 Sydney NSW 2000

 If the Respondent has issued a payment schedule they will be given the option to lodge an adjudication response.
-This should be lodged with the ANA handling the application within 5 business days of receiving a copy of the application or 2 business day of receiving notice of an adjudicators acceptance, which ever is later.
+This should be lodged with the ANA handling the application within five business days of receiving a copy of the application or two business days of receiving notice of an adjudicators acceptance, which ever is later.